What's a doctor of optometry?

 What is a doctor of optometry/optometrist?

 Doctors of optometry (O.D.s/optometrists), America’s primary eye health care providers, are the frontline of eye and vision care.
+Doctors of optometry are essential health care providers and are recognized as physicians under Medicare.
 They examine, diagnose, treat and manage diseases and disorders of the eye.
-In addition to providing eye and vision care, they play a major role in an individual’s overall health and well-being by detecting systemic diseases, such as diabetes and hypertension.
-Additionally, doctors of optometry:
+In addition to providing eye and vision care, they play a major role in an individual’s overall health and well-being by detecting systemic diseases, and diagnosing, treating and managing ocular manifestations of those diseases, and providing vaccinations.

 - Prescribe medications, low vision rehabilitation, vision therapy, spectacle lenses, contact lenses and perform certain surgical procedures.